junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What if he can't?
 What if something happened to him, and he's... he's too weak to time travel, or even dead?"

 "Don't say that!"
 Dean snaps, jerking his head from behind the desk, glaring at his brother.
 "Nothing's gonna happen to him, alright?
 Dude gets his full power back, new and improved, and he's leading a full army Upstairs!
 Must be just in the middle of war prepping meeting or something."
-He glances at the ceiling reflectively, as if he can see the Upstairs like that.
+He glances at the ceiling reflexively, as if he can see the Upstairs like that.

 "I'm just being realistic," Sam says in a calm but worried voice.
 "Why else would he be late?
 We both know he's in a war and Raphael is on his tail.
 And we have no idea how bad the things are with his war, I mean, not really.
 That lieutenant angel, Rachel or something?
 Says they're in a bad position, isn't it?
 We didn't even ask how bad."